nocapro/scn-landing-web/docs/flow.todo.md

 make the before after widget parallax scrollable

-so on scroll, the left side of the screen is always visible fix position until before after widget finished bottom viewport
+so on scroll, the left side of the screen is on sticky position until right side of before after widget finished top viewport

 === DONE